wmag19/homelab/talos-config/README.md

 ./generate-config.sh worker talos-worker-03
 ```

+The critical rule is: the boot ISO and  machine.install.image  must use the same schematic ID and Talos version.
+Do not use the stock installer image with a custom-extension ISO.

 When the VM enters maintenance mode, apply the generated configuration using
 the IP shown in its console: